hpi-schul-cloud/schulcloud-content/README.md

     docker-compose start

 Sometimes a service turns off.
+If it is elastisearch, run this command:

+    sudo sysctl -w vm.max_map_count=262144

 If after 5 minutes this command is not able to start all services, this is a bug.
 [Please report it][new-issue].